karol11/reactive_json/README.md

 ### Example:

-Application has two classes - a Point and a Polygon:
+An application has two classes - a Point and a Polygon:

 ```C++
 struct point{